rahde-class-7/Class-7.5-SEIR-1/Homework/Week-1/Homework.md

       &nbsp; C. Enter a IP range for the subnet.
 In this case it is 168.192.0.0/24 <br>
       &nbsp; D. click on done <br>

-   Creation of the second subnet
+   Creation of the second subnet <br>
       &nbsp; A. Click on add subnet <br>
       &nbsp; B. Enter a Name for the subnet.
 In this case its called us-central1-a <br>
       &nbsp; C. Enter a Region for the subnet. <br>
       &nbsp; D. Enter a IP range is 192.168.0.0/24 <br>
       &nbsp; E. click on done <br>

-   Creation of the third subnet
+   Creation of the third subnet <br>
       &nbsp; A. Click on add subnet <br>
       &nbsp; B. Enter a Name for the subnet.
 In this case its called us-east-1 <br>
       &nbsp; C. Enter a Region for the subnet. <br>